NejibK/techExcellence/README.md

     3.3. "restify" => which will allow us to create our RESTful web service

-4.	index.js
+4.	index.js:

     4.1.
 Middlewares implemented or that you would implement

     4.2.
 Endpoint of your app and how your restful web service responds when a post request is sent to the endpoint.

-5. bot.js
+5. bot.js:

     5.1.
+Chatbot logic, states, and dialogs

+## Exercises

+- Change new user greeting: The bot should great the user differently

+- Change new message logic: The bot should differentiate certain user inputs from the rest

+- Prompt the user for his name with a rich card: The bot should prompt the user for his name and address him with the given name

+- Add NLP Capabilities to our bot: The bot should be able to recognize user intent with different utterances

+- Create a Waterfall dialog: The bot is able to implement a basic conversation flow

+## Code to Exercises

+### Change new user greeting

-Let's change how the bot reacts when a new user joins the conversation:
+Let's change the welcome text when a new user joins the conversation:

     ```javascript
     if (membersAdded[cnt].id !== context.activity.recipient.id) {